 Chevening is the UK Government’s international awards scheme aimed at developing global leaders.
 Funded by the Foreign and Commonwealth Office (FCO) and partner organisations, Chevening offers two types of award – Chevening Scholarships and Chevening Fellowships – the recipients of which are personally selected by British embassies and high commissions throughout the world.

-Be a citizen of a Chevening-eligible country or territory.
+- Be a citizen of a Chevening-eligible country or territory.

-Return to your country of citizenship for a minimum of two years after your award has ended.
+- Return to your country of citizenship for a minimum of two years after your award has ended.

-Have completed all components of an undergraduate degree that will enable you to gain entry onto a postgraduate programme at a UK university by the time you submit your application.
+- Have completed all components of an undergraduate degree that will enable you to gain entry onto a postgraduate programme at a UK university by the time you submit your application.
 This is typically equivalent to an upper second-class 2:1 honours degree in the UK but may be different depending on your course and university choice.

-Have at least two years (equivalent to 2,800 hours) of work experience.
+- Have at least two years (equivalent to 2,800 hours) of work experience.

-Apply to three different eligible UK university courses and have received an unconditional offer from one of these choices by 15 July 2021.
+- Apply to three different eligible UK university courses and have received an unconditional offer from one of these choices by July 13, 2023.

 You are not eligible for a Chevening Scholarship if you:

-Hold British or dual British citizenship (unless you are a citizen of a British Overseas Territory or hold BN(O) and are applying from Hong Kong).
+- Hold British or dual British citizenship (unless you are a citizen of a British Overseas Territory or hold BN(O) and are applying from Hong Kong).

-Hold refugee status in a non-Chevening eligible country.
+- Hold refugee status in a non-Chevening eligible country.
 Applicants who are citizens of a Chevening-eligible country and who hold refugee status in a Chevening-eligible country are eligible for a scholarship.

-Have previously studied in the UK with funding from a UK Government-funded scholarship.
+- Have previously studied in the UK with funding from a UK Government-funded scholarship.

 Chevening Scholarship Benefits

-An arrival allowance.
+- An arrival allowance

-A homeward departure allowance.
+- A departure allowance